-This part gives a reference to all the symbols exported from the package CLSQL-SYS, which are also re-exported from the package CLSQL.
+This part gives a reference to the symbols exported from the package CLSQL-SYS, which are also reexported from the package CLSQL.
 These symbols constitute the normal user-interface of CLSQL.
+Currently, the symbols of the CommonSQL-API are not documented here.